opoku1968/reddit-news-repo/README.md

 For help with manual testing:

-- Liz Mayhew
-- Tom Mayhew
-- Nush
+- Kwadwo Pobi Aning
-- Marie Daniel
-- Hannah Cook
-- Thomas Spåre
-- Shubham Sinha
+-